MBAigner/GraphConverter/README.md

 # Graph Converter

-The Graph Converter is a tool for creating a graph representation out of the content of PDFs or images.
+The Graph Converter is a tool for creating a graph representation out of the content of PDFs.
 A graph representation can act as the basis for further document processing steps.
 Geometric relationships are encapsulated.
 By those, a document structure can be retrieved.

+The tool works independent of different document layouts.
+The graph construction can be controlled

-The processing of PDF documents is done using the ```PDFContentConverter```.
+The processing of PDF documents is done using the ```PDFContentConverter``` library.

 ## How-to

-* Pass the path of the PDF file or image which is wanted to be converted to ```GraphConverter```.
+* Pass the path of the PDF file which is wanted to be converted to ```GraphConverter```.
 * Call the function ```convert()```.
-The PDF content is then returned as a pandas dataframe.
+The document graph representations are returned page-wise as a list of ```networkx``` graphs.
 * Media boxes of a PDF can be accessed using ```get_media_boxes()```, the page count over ```get_page_count()```

 Example call: